jdberkowitz/react-resume-spa-pwa-sample/README.md

 Boilerplate by CRSANDEEP was used to quickly build this resume app.
 The boilerplate allows you to quickly build a full stack web application using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

+# I have to come back to add the proper comments

 ## Details on Boilerplate Usage